kadiekeslar/kadiekeslar.github.io/crossy-road/README.md

 ## Overall Strategy

 My strategy was to get the main Crossy Road gameplay working first before spending too much time on customization.
 I focused on movement, hazards, collision detection, scoring, and restarting the game.
 Once the basic game was playable, I worked on making it more unique by adding a Pittsburgh theme and Pittsburgh sports jersey options for the chicken.

-## Known Issues / Unfinished Features

-There are currently no major known issues or unfinished features.